fititnt/uwazi-docker/production-instructions.md

 - **uploaded_documents folder**
 - _Elastic Search database_ (Cache that needs to be recreated)

-> You can backup and restore the Elastic Search database, but since is possible to recreate it's indexes by running `yarn reindex` from a non-dockerized uwazi or a uwazi-docker dockerised uwazi service, it is basic a cache for search.
+> You can backup and restore the Elastic Search database; still, it is possible to recreate its indexes by running `yarn reindex` from a non-dockerized uwazi or a uwazi-docker dockerised uwazi service; it is basically a cache for search.
-**At this current version uwazi-docker does not automate `yarn reindex`, so you would need to use [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) to do it once after restore a backup.**
+**At this current version uwazi-docker does not automate `yarn reindex`, so you would need to use [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) to do it once after restoring a backup.**

 To see the names of the docker volumes, use this command: